victormacedo10/musepy/README.md

 - **Modular processing pipeline** with custom script support and background processing
 - **Flexible experiment framework** for custom analysis workflows
 - **Interactive plotting** with matplotlib integration and customizable visualizations
-- **Data table visualization** with pandas DataFrame support and export capabilities
+- **Data table visualization** with fast DataFrame support and export capabilities
 - **Session management** for saving/loading analysis states with persistent storage
 - **Variable inspector** for real-time data exploration and debugging
 - **Input data management** with support for multiple file formats and data sources